 Solar is taking off across the state of Ohio because individuals and businesses care about clean energy and reducing their electric bills.
 The cost of solar has fallen dramatically over the last several years (47% over last 5 years in Ohio!), leading to a rapid increase in solar installations in Ohio.
 While Ohio allows solar projects of all sizes to be built, some thoughtful changes to our state policy could significantly improve the business environment for solar to really take off across Ohio.

 Not only is solar good for our environment by reducing Ohio’s reliance on coal-fired power, solar means jobs.
 Clean energy is providing good paying jobs to citizens all over our state.
 In fact, the occupation of solar installer was the fastest growing job nationwide in 2017, and there are over 6,500 jobs in the solar industry in Ohio.
 With only 0.22% of the state’s energy generation coming from solar, the opportunity for growing Ohio’s solar industry–meaning more good paying clean energy jobs–is huge.
-Check out some of the amazing Ohio businesses who are already working in this burgeoning industry:

 As of September 2018, Ohio had 182.13 megawatts of solar installed, which means we are getting just 0.22% of our electricity from solar.
 Framed another way, Ohio is ranked 28th in the nation for solar, despite being the 7th largest state in terms of population.
 With the right policies and ensuring Ohio has updated, modern electric grid, there is no limit to how much solar we could support in Ohio, and we definitely have a long way to go with just 0.22% of our energy coming from solar.